habibimustafa/nomad-dispatch/README.md

 - The workflow must have `id-token: write` permission
 - Nomad must be configured with OIDC authentication method
 - The `oidc_audience` should match your Nomad OIDC configuration

+**Troubleshooting OIDC authentication:**
+- Set `oidc_debug: true` to see the raw Nomad authentication response
+- This helps diagnose jq parsing failures and authentication errors

 TLS Options
 - Set `tls_skip_verify: true` to bypass verification (not recommended for production).